 It has been found that 28 deaths of 1 million deaths occurring in Eastern Europe between the years of 1991-2015 were caused by extreme cold (WHO, 2018a).
 WHO published a warning for cold air waves on 28 February 2018 (ibid).
 In the text of this warning, it was stated that the poor and vulnerable groups are at risk and it explained the health problems that may be caused by cold weather together with the measures that can be taken by health and social services, individuals and the community.
-In a study conducted in 13 countries by London Hygiene and Tropical Medicine School it has been emphasized with 74 million death data between the years 1985-2012 collected from 384 settlement areas that the number of deaths occurring in moderately cold weathers is higher than the number of deaths occurring in moderately cold weathers is higher than the number of deaths occurring in moderately colds.
+In a study conducted in 13 countries by London Hygiene and Tropical Medicine School it has been emphasized with 74 million death data between the years 1985-2012 collected from 384 settlement areas that the number of deaths occurring in moderately cold weathers is higher than the number of deaths occurring in moderately warm weathers (Gasparrini et al., 2015).